jquery/learn.jquery.com/page/javascript-101/types.md

 alert( bar.length ); // => 100
 ```

 An array can be manipulated through methods that are available on the instance of the array.
 Items in the array can be accessed using bracket notation with a given index.
-If the index does not exist or contains no value, the return type will be undefined.
+If the index does not exist or contains no value, the return type will be `undefined`.

 A few common array methods are shown below: